A duplex scale is a length of the string, other than the speaking length, that is intended to vibrate sympathetically.

 That’s my definition, how they define it at the Oscar Walcker School is not known to me.
 There is often a rear duplex, but there can also be a front duplex, making it a triplex?

 The speaking length is the part of the string that is hit by the hammer and creates the basic tone coming from the piano.
-Rear duplex string lengths are the most common and are those that are on the far side of the bridge, between the rear bridge pins and the hitch pin.
+This length is determined by the bridge at the back and the capo bar or agraff at the front.
+Rear duplex scales are the most common and are those that are on the far side of the bridge, between the rear bridge pins and the hitch pin.
 Front duplex strings lengths are found between the tuning pin and the capo bar or agraffe.
-Usually front duplexes are only in the capo bar area.
-The front lengths in the agraffe section are almost always muted with felt.
+Usually a front duplexes scale occurs only in the capo bar area.
+The front lengths in the agraff section are almost always muted with felt.

 Duplex scales provide and additional “wash” of high harmonics that some people consider desirable.

-Here is a precisely terminated tunable rear duplex on an Estonia.
+Here is a precisely terminated tunable rear duplex scale on an Estonia.

 A NON-tuned rear on a Bluthner.